The sacrificial love of Jesus and the miraculous crucifix of Limpias

 Remaining in Jesus’ Word 2019

-on laying down life for friends see St. Damien of Molokai
+on laying down one’s life, see St. Damien of Molokai and St. Patrick